Marshall D. Moran: Education work in India

-When the brand new St. Xavier's High School, Patna opened its door in 1940, the young Moran was its first principal.
+When the new St. Xavier's High School, Patna opened its doors in 1940, the young Moran was its first principal.
 He is considered as the founder of the school.
-Gifted with an excellent memory he remembered the names of the students and their parents and had good contacts with the Bihar state authorities.
-St Xavier's became in no time a 'model school' with a students enrolment of about 700, a hundred and fifty of them living in the attached hostel.
-The hostel attracted people from all over the state, and from neighbouring West-Bengal, Calcutta and Nepal as well.
+Gifted with an excellent memory, he remembered the names of the students and their parents and had contacts with the Bihar state authorities.
+Soon, St Xavier's became a 'model school' with a student enrollment of approximately 700 of which 150 of them lived in the attached hostel.
+The hostel attracted people from all over the state, and from neighboring West-Bengal, Calcutta and Nepal as well.

 At the request of Mirza Ismael, a high official of the Jaipur state, he launched a similar St Xavier's School in Jaipur (Rajasthan) too.

 In Nepal

 As member of the Patna University Senate Moran got an opportunity to visit Kathmandu in October 1949 to supervise exams at the Trichandra College.
 During the month-long trip, he met with Nepalese authorities, and was granted audience with the then Rana prime minister Mohan Samsher twice.
 On the second occasion, he requested the prime minister to consider establishing a Jesuit school in Nepal to modernise education in the country.
 A definitive reply from the Nepali government came in the fall of 1950.
 House and land were given, some 10 miles outside the city of Kathmandu.
 In 1951 the Godavari St Xavier's school was opened.
 Classes began on July 1 of the same year.
 The school was the first Christian institution in the Hindu kingdom and Moran, the first Jesuit to enter Nepal since 1721.